peakshift/bitcoin-ux/coinjoins/design-sprints.md

 The challenge became to explore solutions to aid the transition form early adopters, and technical folks to a wider mainstream user base.
 How might we increase adoption of bitcoin, in a safe way?

-## Pricipals
+## Principals

-### Famarilitiy
+### Familiarity
-Using familliar patterns and anaologies we can allow new users to begin interacting faster, and gradually grow their bitcoin knowledge — not having to learn too many things upfront and risk being overwhelmed and eventually give up before they even start.
+Using familiar patterns and analogies we can allow new users to begin interacting faster, and gradually grow their bitcoin knowledge — not having to learn too many things upfront and risk being overwhelmed and eventually give up before they even start.

 ### Empathy